likhn-1/Membership-retention-incentive-strategy/README.md

 # Gym Membership Retention & Incentive Strategy Model

-> Churn prediction and risk segmentation for 25,000 gym members — with scenario analysis quantifying the ROI of targeted retention incentives.
+> Churn prediction and risk segmentation for 25,000 gym members with scenario analysis quantifying the ROI of targeted retention incentives.

 ---

 ## Project Overview

-Member churn is one of the most expensive problems a gym can face — acquiring a new member costs 5–7x more than retaining one.
-This project builds an end-to-end churn modeling pipeline that moves beyond simple rule-based segmentation to ML-driven risk cohorts, enabling smarter, tier-specific retention campaigns.
+Member churn is one of the most expensive problems a gym can face, acquiring a new member costs 5 - 7x more than retaining one.
+This project builds an end-to-end churn modeling pipeline that moves beyond simple rule-based segmentation to ML- driven risk cohorts, enabling smarter, tier-specific retention campaigns.

-**Why it's relevant beyond fitness:** The same methodology — behavioral feature engineering, risk segmentation, and intervention scenario modeling — applies directly to any subscription or recurring-revenue product (marketplaces, SaaS, support operations).
+**Why it's relevant beyond fitness:** The same methodology - behavioral feature engineering, risk segmentation, and intervention scenario modeling.
+This applies directly to any subscription or recurring revenue product (marketplaces, SaaS, support operations).
 The question "which users are about to disengage, and what's the cheapest intervention?" is universal.

 ---